On Higher-Order Probabilistic Subrecursion: Introduction

-Traditionally, the expressivities of such languages are compared by looking at the set of functions $f:\Nat\rta\Nat$ defined by typable programs $\pmTermM:\NAT\rta\NAT$.
-However, in probabilistic setting, programs $\pmTermM:\NAT\rta\NAT$ computes functions from natural numbers into \emph{distributions} of natural numbers.
-In order to fit usual criterions, we need to fix a notion of observation.
-There are at least two relevant notions of observations, corresponding to two randomised programming paradigms, namely \emph{Las Vegas} and \emph{Monte Carlo} observations.
-The main question, then, consists in understanding how the obtained classes relate to each other, and to the class of $\SystT$-representable functions.
-Along the way, however, we manage to understand how to capture the expressive power of probabilistic calculi \emph{per se}.
-This paper's contributions can be summarised as follows: \begin{varitemize} \item We first take a look at the full calculus $\pT{\bc,\rnd,\xc}$, and prove that it enforces almost-sure termination, namely that the probability of termination of any typable term is $1$.
+Traditionally, the expressive power of such languages are compared by looking at the set of functions $f:\Nat\rta\Nat$ defined by typable programs $\pmTermM:\NAT\rta\NAT$.
+However, in a probabilistic setting, programs $\pmTermM:\NAT\rta\NAT$ computes functions from natural numbers to \emph{distributions} of natural numbers.
+In order to evaluate the impact of the underlying probabilistic choice operator(s), we thus need to fix a notion of observation.
+There are at least two relevant notions of observations, corresponding to two randomized programming paradigms, namely the so-called \emph{Las Vegas} and \emph{Monte Carlo} observations~\cite{motwani1995,AroraBarak2009}.
+The main problem, then, consists in understanding how the obtained classes relate to each other, and to the class of $\SystT$-representable functions, which is well-known to comprise precisely the provably total functions of Peano's arithmetic~\cite{proofsandtypes}.
+Along the way, however, we manage to understand how to compare the expressive power of probabilistic calculi \emph{per se}.
+Summing up, this paper's main contributions are the following ones: \begin{varitemize} \item We first take a look at the full calculus $\pT{\bc,\rnd,\xc}$, and prove that it enforces almost-sure termination, namely that the probability of termination of any typable term is $1$.
 This is done by appropriately adapting the well-known reducibility technique \cite{proofsandtypes} to a probabilistic operational semantics.
 We then observe that while $\pT{\bc,\rnd,\xc}$ cannot be \emph{positively} almost surely terminating, $\pT{\bc}$ indeed is.
-This already shows that there must be a gap in expressivity.
-This is done in Section \ref{sec:fullCalculus}. \item In Section \ref{sec:fragmentBinChoice}, we look more precisely at the expressive power of $\pT{\bc}$, proving that the mere presence of probabilistic choice does not add much to the expressive power of $\npT$: in a sense, probabilistic choice can be ``lifted up'' to the ambient deterministic calculus. \item We look at other fragments of $\pT{\bc,\rnd,\xc}$ and at their expressivity.
+This already shows that there must be a gap in expressive power.
+This is done in Section \ref{sec:fullCalculus}. \item In Section \ref{sec:fragmentBinChoice}, we look more closely at the expressive power of $\pT{\bc}$, proving that the mere presence of probabilistic choice does not add much to the expressive power of $\npT$: in a sense, probabilistic choice can be ``lifted up'' to the ambient deterministic calculus. \item We look at other fragments of $\pT{\bc,\rnd,\xc}$ and at their expressive power.
 More specifically, we will prove that (the equiexpressive) $\pT{\rnd}$ and $\pT{\xc}$ represent precisely what $\pT{\bc}$ can do \emph{at the limit}, in a sense which will be made precise in Section \ref{sec:fullCalculus}.
-This part, which is the most challenging, is done in Section \ref{sec:fragmentRand}. \item Section~\ref{sec:subrec} is devoted to proving that both for \emph{Monte Carlo} and for \emph{Las Vegas} observations, the class of representable functions of $\pT{\rnd}$ coincides with the $\SystT$-representable ones. \end{varitemize}
+This part, which turns out to be the most challenging, is in Section \ref{sec:fragmentRand}. \item Section~\ref{sec:subrec} is devoted to proving that both for \emph{Monte Carlo} and for \emph{Las Vegas} observations, the class of functions representable in $\pT{\rnd}$ coincides with the $\SystT$-representable ones, the only exception being classes obtained by observing the most likely outcome, which are much larger and of questionable interest. \end{varitemize}